ngwingyan/WorkDayScheduler/README.md

 ![Persistent](assets/images/savedevent.png)

 ## Technology used
-- HTML and CSS were provided in the starter code of the challenge, I tried to create the jquery code without having to manually amend too much HTML and CSS.
+- HTML and CSS were provided in the starter code of the challenge, I tried to create the jQuery code without having to manually amend too much HTML and CSS.
 Moment.js was also used to display the time.

 ## Future possible update
 - Clean the page when the current day is changed
-- introduce a remove button
+- Introduce a remove button

 ## Link